stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

        mountPath: /data/db-creds
      ```

-  Volume mount is required in order to create kubernetes secret. you can mount it any location as its not being used.
+  Volume mount is required in order to create a kubernetes secret.

 - **Step 4**: This secret can be used as environment variable